-(a) Both correct answers on line 1 and line 2 blank = 2 (b) Both correct answers on line 1 and line 2 wrong = 1 (or vio ce-versa) -
+(a) Both correct answers on line 1 and line 2 blank = 2 (b) Both correct answers on line 1 and line 2 wrong = 1 (or vic or vice-versa)

 1.5 Answers requiring the use of German (rather than a non-verbal response) should be marked for communication.
 Tolerate inaccuracies provided the message is clear.